 Looking back, it felt so natural to embrace my stepkids that it never felt like much of a choice to me.
 But it was.
 I chose, and still choose, to love and care for them wholeheartedly.

 So much so that my heart swells when I hear one of them has done well on a test, or I watch them score a goal or hit a single.
 Or when one of them asks me for advice and I can tell really wants to know what I think.
 Or I catch one of them in the middle of a deep belly-laugh.
 A child’s tinkling laughter is a magical sound, but those belly-laughs are the best.

-And for as many wild hair pulling, swearing or soda-throwing mishaps, there are other moments too.
+And for as many wild hair pulling or soda-throwing mishaps, there are other moments too.
 Like the tears of joy streaming down my stepdaughter’s cheeks when I surprised her with backstage passes at her first concert.
 Or the triumphant fist pump when my stepson beat me at Uno.
 Or the tender, out of the blue hug and “I love you” from my other stepson when we were standing in line at the movies.
-Those are the times that count.

 Happy Valentine’s Day!
 I hope this day and this year are filled with laughter and light for you and all those you choose to love.

 P.S.
 Looking for help learning all of this stepmom stuff?
 Head HERE and check out my Stepmom Survival Toolkit.